3dcitydb/web-feature-service/README.md

 --------------
 The latest stable release of the 3D City Database WFS interface is 3.3.2.

-Download a WAR file of the WFS [here](https://github.com/3dcitydb/web-feature-service/releases/download/v3.3.2/citydb-wfs-3.3.2.zip).
+Download a ZIP file of the WFS [here](https://github.com/3dcitydb/web-feature-service/releases/download/v3.3.2/citydb-wfs-3.3.2.zip).
 Previous releases are available from the [releases section](https://github.com/3dcitydb/web-feature-service/releases).

 System requirements
 -------------------